libdither/libdither/ideas/dither.md

       3. List<String> (UTF-8 String encoding name for each field)
  - Trait Localizations are found through the Reverse Lookup Blockchain

-### Reverse Hash Lookup Versioned Binary Tree
- - This is a system by which one can find structures that link to a given hash implementing the reverse trait.

 ### Example Traits
 Traits can define literally any data structure and method of validation.
  - "Transaction" (With localization fields)